awesomephant/blog/notes/2018-11-28-catrin-morgan-3.md

 ---
 layout: post
-title: "Originality"
+title: 'Originality'
 date: 2018-11-28 17:30:00
-teacher: "Catrin Morgan"
+teacher: 'Catrin Morgan'
-unit: "Practitioner in Residence"
+unit: 'Practitioner in Residence'
-abstract: ""
+abstract: ''
+venue: RCA
-website: ""
+website: ''
-thumb: ""
+thumb: ''
 ---

 Originality in illustration is a problem.
 On a basic level, people get plagiarized a lot, but that discussion is a bit depressing.
 For the health of teh discipline images and ideas need to be able to move around between people.